 Your pillow might be looking in reasonable shape and retaining its form, but it could be hiding a lot of dirt and grime.
 Your body produces a lot of various substances that can seep into your pillow.
 One of the obvious ones is sweat which can turn your pillow into a yellowish color.

-Away from sweat and there are also other things that could be lurking in there such as dead skin and body oils.
+Apart from sweat and there is also other things that could be lurking in there, such as dead skin and body oils.
 This can be added to by dust mites, which are all over your home, but a build-up can make you unhealthy.
 This is especially important for those with allergies.

 Types of pillows and its lifespan